ExpediaGroup/xap-java-sdk/xap-sdk/README.md

 # xap-sdk

 This is the primary XAP SDK module published to Maven Central.
-It includes generated operations and models, as well as manually implemented classes that bridge the SDK with internal EG SDK modules for request execution.
+It includes generated operations and models, along with manually implemented classes that integrate the SDK with internal [Expedia Group SDK](https://github.com/ExpediaGroup/expediagroup-java-sdk/tree/feature/new-sdk-core) modules for request execution.

 ## Table of Contents